623637719/The-Democratization-of-AI/2.Deep learning/Forward Propagation/Readme.md

 w are the weights
 b is the bias
-activation_function() is the non-linear activation function Building a Simple Neural Network
+activation_function() is the non-linear activation function
+## Building a Simple Neural Network
-Let's build a simple neural network to predict how much James Charles would like a person based on their age and appearance:
+Let's build a simple neural network to predict how much a normal person would like a person based on their age and appearance:

 age = int(input("Age:\n"))
 looks = int(input("Looks:\n"))